D2-Insight/D2_Calculation_API/README.md

   # Usage

 Python:
   * A `.pyi` is included which contains the methods and class available in the py module
   * Unlike java pybindings use diff sub modules for different types of actions

 JavaScript:
   * fml

+this project is not meant to be "run" and is still in beta so i not have fully written up compile instructions.
+If you want a wasm binary with JavaScript bindings install wasm-pack and run with '--features wasm'.
+If you desire python run a cargo build with '--features python' and take the .dll compiled and rename it to a .pyd for windows or a .so for mac I believe.
+Look at pyo3 documentation if you need more help with python.